 popular throughout the world as new poverty-reduction policies, and

-Progresa is one of the first conditional cash transfer programs.
+Progresa has been one of the first conditional cash transfer programs ever.
+Its

 The program rests upon the belief that investing in human capital is the only way to break the cycle of poverty that is being transmitted from generation to generation.
 In addition, the program is grounded on the observation that rural poor have very limited access to health care in general.